Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Classical Neural Network for Microorganism Image Analysis

 TB detection in tissue is more complex and challenging than detection in sputum.
-In~\cite{Osman-2011-TBDZ}, a method based on the image processing technique and ANN is introduced to detect and classify TB in tissue.
-The slides used in this work are collected from the Pathology Department, Hospital Universiti Sains Malaysia, Kelantan.
-The 1603 objects consist of three categories, which are TB, overlapped TB, and non-TB, are collected from 150 tissue slide images.
-As the workflow is shown in Fig.~\ref{fig28}, the captured image is segmented first, and then the features are extracted to train the network to perform the classification task.
-The network is a single-layer feed-forward neural network trained by Extreme Learning Machine.
-The experimental results show that the network obtains a classification accuracy of 77.25\%.
+As the extension of~\cite{Osman-2011-TBDZ}, \cite{Osman-2011-HMPN} introduces a method based on the image processing technique and ANN to detect and classify TB in tissue.
+The 1603 objects consist of three categories: TB, overlapped TB, and non-TB, which are collected from 150 tissue slide images.
+The captured image is segmented first, and then the six affine moment invariants are extracted to train the network to perform the classification task.
+It uses the HMLP network trained by integrating both Modified Recursive Prediction Error algorithm and Extreme Learning Machine to replace single-layer feed-forward neural network trained by Extreme Learning Machine in~\cite{Osman-2011-TBDZ}.

-As the extension of~\cite{Osman-2011-TBDZ}, a new method based on image processing technique and ANN is proposed in~\cite{Osman-2011-HMPN}.
-The data and workflow used in this study are the same as~\cite{Osman-2011-TBDZ}.
-The network used here is the HMLP network trained by integrating both Modified Recursive Prediction Error algorithm and Extreme Learning Machine.
 The results show that this network can achieve the highest testing accuracy of 77.33\% and average testing accuracy of 74.62\% for 35 hidden nodes.
-Besides, in~\cite{Osman-2012-OSEL}, similar work is presented.
-The data used in this study contains 1600 objects consisting of TB, overlapped TB, and non-TB, which are collected from 500 tissue slide images.
-A single hidden layer feed-forward network trained by Online Sequential Extreme Learning Machine is applied in this study.
-The experimental results show that the network trained by geometrical features can achieve classification scores above 90.00\% on three categories.

-It is essential but ineffective to analyze the sputum specimen by manual methods.
-The digital image analysis method can effectively optimize this situation.
-In~\cite{Rulaningtyas-2011-ACTB}, a classification method based on ANN is introduced.
-A total of 100 images used in this study are the binary images directly taken from~\cite{Forero-2004-ITBB}.
-There are 75 and 25 images for training and testing, respectively.
-In the workflow of this method, geometry features, containing circularity, compactness, eccentricity, and tortuosity, are extracted from the binary images for training and testing the classifier.
-The network used here is BP based MLP.
-The experimental results show that the ANN can accurately classify the tuberculosis bacteria or not with a mean square error of 0.000368.

-Biomonitor is important for the researches related to the ecosystem.
-However, the manual identification method is ineffective.
-Therefore, \cite{Kiranyaz-2011-CRMI} focus on the automatic classification and retrieval of macroinvertebrate images.
-In this study, SVM, Bayesian model, feed-forward ANN, and RBF are analyzed and compared.
-The data used in this study consists of 1350 images in eight categories.
-The classier training process is shown in Fig.~\ref{fig29}.
-The experimental results show that SVM and Bayesian model achieve training and test classification errors lower than 10\%.
-The performance of ANNs depends on the network configuration and the data partition.
-The best classification performance is obtained by MLP, which is used in the following retrieval part.